 - They have held a full driver’s licence (not a provisional licence) granted to the applicant under Part III of the Road Traffic Act 1972 authorising them to drive a motor car for at least two years prior to the date of the application

 - They must pass the local area knowledge, reading, writing and maths tests set by West Lindsey District Council

 - They are a fit and proper person to hold a licence

 - They must pass a police criminality check carried out by the Disclosure and Barring Service (DBS) to ensure safety to the public

-- They must undertake e-learning training in Safeguarding and Child Sexual Exploitation
+- They must undertake e-learning training in Safeguarding, Exploitation and Modern Slavery

 To request an appointment for a knowledge test please contact us via the details at the end of this page.